Skip to main content

 • Hawley introduced the the Prohibiting Abortion & Transgender Procedures on the Exchanges Act on October 15th.

-• The bill would ban health care exchanges from including any coverage of abortion or "gender-transition procedures" for minors.
+• The bill would ban health care exchanges from including coverage for abortions (apart from certain 'exceptions'), or for minors' "gender-transition procedures" or related drugs.

 • Additionally, it would place language from the Hyde Amendment directly into the federal coverage terms of health plans.